-Figure S1: Shows the APT maps of Ga, SiO, O, and O2 for a NMOS fin. (a) The Ga is from contamination during the ion milling process in the FIB (focused ion beam).
+Figure S1: APT maps of Ga, SiO, O, and O2 for a NMOS fin. (a) The Ga is from contamination during the ion milling process in the FIB (focused ion beam).
 The milling conditions used is to ensure that minimum Ga damage occurs during the sample tip preparation. (b) The SiO maps show a higher concentration close to the fin (Figure 3 (a) main text) due to close proximity of Si and O (from the HfO2 layer). (c, d) The O and O2 maps are also shown.
 The O maps show a higher concentration close to the interface of the fin and the HfO2 dielectric.
 Scale bar is 25 nm.

 S2.
 Atom probe tomography for PMOS: maps for other species